(Also Called 'Insulin Resistance Syndrome')

-- Lose weight - Moderate weight loss, in the range of 5 percent to 10 percent of body weight, can help restore your body's ability to recognize insulin and greatly reduce the chance that the syndrome will evolve into a more serious illness.
+- Lose weight - Moderate weight loss, in the range of 5 percent to 10 percent of body weight, can help restore your body’s ability to recognize insulin and greatly reduce the chance that the syndrome will evolve into a more serious illness.
 This can be done via diet, exercise, or even with help from certain weight-loss medications if recommended by your doctor.

 - Exercise - Increased activity alone can improve your insulin levels.
 Aerobic exercise such as a brisk 30-minute daily walk can result in a weight loss, improved blood pressure, improved cholesterol levels and a reduced risk of developing diabetes.
 Most health care providers recommend 150 minutes of aerobic exercise each week.
 Exercise may reduce the risk for heart disease even without accompanying weight loss.